MarioLFB/Revixa-frontend/README.md

 Revixa offers full CRUD functionality for user account management:

 - **Create**: Users can register and create accounts, post comments on reviews, and give likes to comments.
-Admins can create new reviews.
+(Admins can create new reviews using the backend).
-- **Read**: Users can view their profile information, view reviews, read comments, and see And see the likes counter.
+- **Read**: Users can view their profile information, view reviews, read comments, and see And see the likes counter. (visitors have previous access to the reviews on the main page in the carousel of reviews)
 - **Update**: Users can update their profile details, change their email and password, edit their comments, and toggle likes on other users’ comments.
-Admins only can edit reviews as necessary.
+(Admins can update the reviews through the backend)
 - **Delete**: Users can remove their comments and likes previously liked.
 Admins have the ability to delete reviews to maintain platform quality.
+(Admins have the ability to delete reviews through the backend)

 ### Colours